Our funding comes from our readers, and we may earn a commission if you make a purchase through the links on our website.

 Cons:

-Download: Get NTGM from PBSoftware official site.
+The license for the full product is $19.99.
+Get NTGM from PBSoftware official site.

 Conclusions

 It is a fact, that what works in a development environment won’t always work in production or real-life situations.
-Our networks could be correctly designed, carefully implemented, but once out in the real world, there will almost always be unexpected crashes or failures.
+Our networks could be correctly designed, and carefully implemented, but once out in the real world, there will almost always be unexpected crashes or failures.

 Before rolling out a new device or service in a live network environment, test its performance and traffic handling capabilities.

-Generating traffic and stress testing your network is one of the most valuable assessment methods to find potential bottlenecks, protocol failures, among other issues.
+Generating traffic and stress testing your network is one of the most valuable assessment methods to find potential bottlenecks, and protocol failures, among other issues.

-We only scratched the surface; there are many other stress testing tools and traffic generators out there.
+We only scratched the surface; there are many other stress-testing tools and traffic generators out there.
 But what we mentioned above, is a great place to start.
-Download the software, configure it in a host and start sending simulated traffic.
+Download the software, configure it in a host, and start sending simulated traffic.

-Traffic generator FAQs
+Traffic Generator FAQs

 What is network load testing?